fcabrera23/EW-24-Workshop1/content/install/schema.md

     | _[AKS Edge Essentials deployment configuration JSON parameters can be found here](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-deployment-config-json).
 For the purpose of the lab, the team has provided a pre-populated JSON file for you to review._ |
     | |

-4. In VS Code, open the _AKSEE-Config.json_ file.
+4. In VS Code, open the _aksedge-config.json_ file.

     <img src="../../images/2023-04-29_06-53-56.png" alt="2023-04-29_06-53-56.png" width="100%" height="auto">